ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-20-theres-no-such-things-as-a-microservice.markdown

 As I was finishing this article I was talking with colleagues about the idea and I said I planned to publish this and perhaps make a talk titled the same.
 She put the title into google and discovered that I am not the first person to argue this point, or use this title for it.

-Chris Richardson of [microservices.io](https://microservices.io) excellence actually has a really detiled and fantastic talk on this topic which I recommend EVERYONE to go and watch:
+Chris Richardson of [microservices.io](https://microservices.io) excellence actually has a really detailed and fantastic talk on this topic which I recommend EVERYONE to go and watch:

 [There's no such thing as a microservice - Chris Richardson](https://www.youtube.com/watch?v=sL320gRD2dU)